Tethered Aerostat Radar System: History

+The Philippine Navy (PN) formally received a 28M Class Tethered Aerostat Radar System (TARS) from the United States government in a turn-over ceremony on August 22, 2017 at the Naval Education and Training Command (NETC) inside Naval Station Leovigildo Gantioqui in San Antonio, Zambales.

 Operation

 Operators launch the aerostat from a large circular launch pad containing a mooring fixed or mobile system.
 The mooring systems contain a large winch with 25000 ft of tether cable.
 Operational availability is generally limited only by the weather (60 percent standard) and routine maintenance downtime.
 The aerostats are stable in winds below 65 kn.
 Aerostat and equipment availability averages more than 98 percent system-wide.

 For security and safety reasons, air space around aerostat sites is restricted for a radius of at least two to three statute miles and an altitude up to 15000 ft.

 Mission

-The primary mission is to provide low-level radar surveillance along the border between the United States and Mexico, the Straits of Florida and the Caribbean in support of federal agencies involved in the nation's drug interdiction program.
+The primary mission is to provide low-level radar surveillance along the border between the United States and Mexico, the Straits of Florida and the Caribbean in support of federal agencies involved in the United States' drug interdiction program.
 The secondary mission is to provide North American Aerospace Defense Command with low-level surveillance coverage for air sovereignty in the Florida Straits.
 The aerostat radar data is available to NORAD and U.S. Customs and Border Protection.

+Since October 2017, the aerostat has been fully utilized by Philippine Navy operators to monitor People's Liberation Army Navy and China Coast Guard movements in the South China Sea and Benham Rise.
+Daily operations of the aerostat have augmented the Philippine Navy's existing intelligence, surveillance, and reconnaissance capability though the use of an automatic identification system, Digital Global Positioning System (DGPS), radar, and communications equipment.
+Its initial concept is a mobile Littoral Monitoring Station (LMS), used to effectively monitor maritime and air traffic in areas that cannot be covered by the existing littoral monitoring station in Zambales, thereby achieving maritime situational awareness.
+One unique capability of the aerostat is providing persistent long-range coastal surveillance for up to 128 nmi at 4,000 ft elevation based on actual flight done by the aerostat students.
+It has the capability to be launched continuously for a week by ensuring the sufficiency of the helium content.
+As an LMS, the information gathered from the aerostat is sent to the Maritime Research and Information Center (MRIC), Naval Operations Center (NOC), Naval Forces Northern Luzon (NFNL), Naval Forces Operation Center (NFOC) and other Philippine Navy units and stakeholders.
+Other possible operational use of the aerostat include a platform for communications, a monitoring system for humanitarian and disaster response, and other surveillance purposes.